 Ms. Carol Mascareñas, Director – Environment, Safety and Health

 With more than 28 years of experience, Ms. Mascareñas leads INL’s Environment, Safety and Health Directorate.
 She brings a wealth of experience and knowledge to this position, including 20 years in management roles with increasing levels of responsibility.
 Previously at INL, she was ES&H deputy director for four years, and held director roles in Occupational Safety and Health, Occupational Medicine and Environmental Compliance.
 A licensed civil engineer, she has been a regulator, a private consultant and a DOE contractor (industry).
 Ms. Mascareñas is serving a gubernatorial appointment to the Idaho Board of Environmental Quality as the current chair, and is on the Operations Committee for Pacific Northwest National Laboratory.
 She earned a bachelor’s degree in civil engineering from California State Polytechnic University.

-Ms. Denise Stephens, Director – CIO, Information Management
+Mr. Robert Hillier, Director – CIO, Information Management

 Mr. Dennis Newby, Director – Business Management, CFO